hsutter/cppfront/docs/welcome/hello-world.md

 ### &#10148; Next: [Adding cppfront to your existing C++ project](integration.md)

 [^clean-cpp1]: For presentation purposes, this documentation generally shows the `.cpp` as generated when using cppfront's `-c` (short for `-clean-cpp1`), which suppresses extra information cppfront normally emits in the `.cpp` to light up C++ tools (e.g., to let IDEs integrate cppfront error message output, debuggers step to the right lines in Cpp2 source code, and so forth).
-In normal use, you won't need `-c`.
+In normal use, you won't need or even want `-c`.